1992 Consensus: 2008–2016: Ma presidency

 CCP and its leader Hu didn't evaluate any new meaning of the Consensus from the other side of the strait.
 A phone call between the heads of state of China and United States, the most important ally of Taiwan, occurred in 2008.
 The English website of Xinhua reported that Hu Jintao told President George W. Bush that it is PRC's "consistent stand that the Chinese Mainland and Taiwan should restore consultation and talks on the basis of the 1992 Consensus, which sees both sides recognize there is only one China, but agree to differ on its definition".
 The Chinese version of the same agency only mentioned that the resumption of the talks should be on the basis of the 1992 Consensus without expanding into the meaning of the Consensus.
 On 12 January 2011, Xinhua reiterated Beijing's position on this issue by saying that "under which both sides adhere to the One-China Principle", which is a highlight of the first half of the Consensus.
 During the cross-strait summit in 2015, the Consensus was stressed by both Ma and Xi Jinping, the successor of Hu Jintao.
 During the meetings, Ma brought up the second half of the Consensus "different interpretations of one China" in front of the leader of China, but Xi made no remarkable response.

+In August 2011, DPP chair Tsai Ing-wen began to use the term "Taiwan consensus" after she disclosed the point "National Security Strategy and the development of cross-strait trade" (國家安全戰略篇與兩岸經貿發展篇) at the "ten years platform" (十年政綱).
+Tsai used the term to compete with Ma Ying-jeou's political views for the 2012 Republic of China presidential election.